cdktf/cdktf-provider-datadog/docs/organizationSettings.csharp.md

 - *Type:* object

 Whether or not SAML is enabled for this organization.
+Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/organization_settings#enabled OrganizationSettings#enabled}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.31.0/docs/resources/organization_settings#enabled OrganizationSettings#enabled}

 ---